shinju0/vastlab-FFT/README.md

 # HP-FFT-HLS
-This is work-in-progress work for HP-FFT
+This is in-progress work for HP-FFT

+# Publication:
+FCCM25: HP-FFT: A General High-Performance FFT Generator Using High-Level Synthesis